|

 increases from 10 to 15 years.

-Also see my Massachusetts OUI Laws page for
+Also see my full OUI Laws & penalties page for

-the full details on all DUI laws in MA.
+the full details on all DUI laws in Mass.

 Has Melanie's Law made a difference in drunk driving prevention or